Galactic-Code-Developers/kapodistrian-pdf-signing-framework/README.md

 - KAS assumes no responsibility for misuse or unauthorized redistribution of signed files.

 For official verification, inquiries, or institutional adoption, contact: `security@kapodistrian.edu.gr`

+---

+## License

+This repository and all included software tools are provided under the MIT License.

+All document signatures, intellectual property verifications, and validation policies are governed by the **Kapodistrian Academy of Science**.